aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/xls-to-mhtml/_index.md

 ---
 title: XLS to MHTML Convert API for Android
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Android to convert XLS format file to MHTML format file.
 url: /android/conversion/xls-to-mhtml/
 ---